AquaVoidstar/AquaVoidstar.github.io/_posts/2021-05-04-Most-Votes.md

 * TOC
 {: toc}

 So recently I found my way over to the Virginia Department of Elections to check my registration status.
-I have never dwelled too long in the website before, but I found myself inquisative that day.
+I have never dwelled too long in the website before, but I found myself inquisitive that day.
 It's a very nice website and props to the designers for it's concise nature.
-The site also contains information and results of Virginia Elections going back to at least 2005 including an interestingly named file called "All-time Top Vote Getter". <!--more--> The link to this file is here: <a href='https://www.elections.virginia.gov/resultsreports/'>Virginia All-time Top Vote Getter</a>.
+The site contains information and results of Virginia Elections going back to at least 2005 including an interestingly named file called "All-time Top Vote Getter". <!--more--> The link to this file is here: <a href='https://www.elections.virginia.gov/resultsreports/'>Virginia All-time Top Vote Getter</a>.

 ```python
 VAvotes.head()